Last Updated On:

 User-generated content (UGC) refers to the content created by your customers, visitors, fans, and followers.
 Some common examples of user-generated content include retweets, brand mentions, comments, and product reviews.

-UGC makes your brand more acceptable and valued and it helps you build your brand’s trust and credibility.
+UGC can make your brand more attractive and valued.
+Moreover, it can help you to build your brand’s trust and credibility.
 Since user-generated content isn’t promotional or paid, consumers find it more trustworthy and authentic.

 Consumers are 2.4X more likely to consider UGC as more authentic than the marketing content created by brands.
 The same report by Stackla also showed that user-generated content impacts the buying decisions of 79% of consumers.